Popular subjects

 Alternative energy engineering

-In recent times, there has been a higher demand for alternative energy sources because of climate change and the pressure that the major energy sources put on the environment.
+There has been a higher demand for alternative energy sources in recent years because of climate change and the pressure that the major energy sources put on the environment.

-Alternative energy engineers are the professionals concerned with the generation of energy from more sustainable sources.
+Alternative energy engineers are the professionals concerned with energy generation from more sustainable sources.
 These include solar energy, biofuel and wind power.

 Working as an alternative energy engineer involves helping to find cleaner and more innovative ways to generate energy without harming the environment.